A guide to Lisbon’s most famous bridges

 The bridge was opened in March 1998 after three years of construction.

-The Ponte Vasco da Gama is located on the northwest side of the city.
+The Ponte Vasco da Gama is located on the northeast side of the city.
 This bridge also requires cars going northbound into the city to pay a toll of €2.85.
 Those leaving the city do not pay a toll.

 The bridge was inaugurated in 1998 for the Lisbon World Expo.
 It opened to the public in March, 1998.